DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Experimental Results

-\paragraph{Training dataset.} We collect a training dataset including \num{400} images from the Berkeley segmentation~\cite{MartinICCV2001} and \num{4744} images from the Waterloo Exploration~\cite{MaTIP2016} datasets.
+\myparagraph{Training dataset.} We collect a training dataset including \num{400} images from the Berkeley segmentation~\cite{MartinICCV2001} and \num{4744} images from the Waterloo Exploration~\cite{MaTIP2016} datasets.
 Specifically, we generate the training dataset as is common in the non-blind deblurring literature~\cite{ZhangJiaweiCVPR2017,ZhangCVPR2017}.
 We randomly crop patches of $256 \times 256$ pixels from each clear image.
 Then we synthesize realistic kernels~\cite{SchmidtPAMI2016} of random sizes in the range from $13 \times 13$ to $35 \times 35$ pixels and convolve each clear image patch with a blur kernel.
 Finally, we add Gaussian noise to the blurry images with noise levels ranging from $0$ to $5\%$.
 We train a single model for \emph{all noise levels} and \emph{without fine-tuning} for each test scenario.

-\myparagraph{Test datasets.} We first use the popular benchmark test datasets of \citet{LevinCVPR2009} and \citet{SunICCP2013} to evaluate our approach.
+\myparagraph{Test datasets.} We first use the popular benchmark test datasets of Levin \etal\ \cite{LevinCVPR2009} and Sun \etal\ \cite{SunICCP2013} to evaluate our approach.
 These two datasets contain 4 and 80 clear images, respectively, while adopting the same 8 blur kernels from~\cite{LevinCVPR2009}.
 Next, the proposed method is evaluated on a test dataset generated using $100$ clear images from the dataset of~\cite{MartinICCV2001} and $100$ synthetic blur kernels from~\cite{SchmidtPAMI2016}.
-On the dataset of \citet{LevinCVPR2009}, we evaluate all methods with different Gaussian noise levels ($1\%, 3\%, 5\%$, and $10\%$).
-For the test datasets of~\cite{SunICCP2013} and~\cite{MartinICCV2001}, we add $1\%$ Gaussian noise.
-The training dataset and all test datasets do not overlap.
+We evaluate all methods with different Gaussian noise levels ($1\%, 3\%$, and $5\%$ on the datasets of \cite{LevinCVPR2009,SunICCP2013,MartinICCV2001}).
+The training and all test datasets do not overlap.

-\myparagraph{Implementation details.} Balancing effectiveness and efficiency, we use a total of two scales in the multi-scale feature refinement module.
-We empirically use $M=16$ features and set $\gamma_l=1$.
-For training the network parameters, we adopt the Adam optimizer~\cite{Kingma2014} with default parameters.
-The batch size is set to $8$.
-The learning rate is initialized as $10^{-4}$, which is halved every $200$ epochs.
-The PyTorch code and trained models are available at our \href{https://gitlab.mpi-klsb.mpg.de/jdong/dwdn}{Project page}.
-As pointed out in \cite{TaiPAMI2013,PanCVPR2016}, the non-linear camera response function can be addressed before the deconvolution steps, hence we do not consider these factors in our experiments.
-Although our method is derived based on a uniform blur model, it can be extended to handle non-uniform blur by applying the local uniform approximation method~\cite{WhyteIJCV2014}.
-More discussions and experimental results for non-uniform blur are included in the supplemental material.